Cheap interpreter, part 5: mea culpa

 This one is plausibly testing the limits of what our harness can actually measure, but the almost-10x relationship between running once and running three times is encouraging.
 With similar semantically-equivalent changes, I was able to get all of my code samples so far to produce reasonable results.
 I'm not going to show all of the new code, as the changes are fairly minor, but as a summary:

-• For the stack machine implementation, which doesn't use an environment, I started the stack with the input argument.
+is set to the function argument. - For the stack machine implementation, which doesn't use an environment, I started the stack with the input argument.
 Since the correct execution of a stack machine operating on valid code should never try to pop the stack past its starting point, starting with extra content is semantically neutral.

 Neither of these is completely free from a performance perspective, but they both should be negligible overall.